eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 the legislative negotiations have been concluded and implementing acts have been adopted.

-The eIDAS Expert Group adopted the present document on 26 January 2023.
+The eIDAS Expert Group adopted version 1.2.0 of this document on 21st of June 2023.
+As of version 1.3.0, this document has been released as a draft to gather public feedback prior to its adoption by the Expert Group.

 ### 1.2 Purpose of This Document